osrf/gazebo_user_guide/src/started_interfaces_plugin.md

             }
 ~~~

-The only other mandatory function is `Load` which receives an SDF element that contains the elements and attributes specified in loaded SDF file.
+The only other mandatory function is `Load` which receives an SDF element that contains the elements and attributes specified in the loaded SDF file.

 ~~~
   GZ_REGISTER_WORLD_PLUGIN(HelloWorld)